lcsouzamenezes/OpenCatapult/docs/home/intro.md

 For example, Engine actually knows nothing about GitHub repository.
 All Engine knows is just it wants to push some code to a remote repository via Push Task.
 So we need to provide a plugin for the Push Task, e.g. `GitHubRepositoryProvider`, which will handle the source code delivery in a specific way to GitHub.

+`OpenCatapult` is packed with some built-in plugins.
+Please check them in the [Plugins References](../plugins/plugins.md).